Tadashi Suzuki: Career

+The Suzuki Method of actor training emphasizes developing the ability control one's breathing to allow actors to speak powerfully with clear articulation and at the same time allow the whole body to ”speak”, even in silence.
+It centers on a physically grueling training regimen of approximately two hours, featuring much stomping on the ground said to be derived from ancient Japanese rituals.
+Trainees are required to assume a squatting posture for lengthy periods in order to "enhance their affinity with the ground."

-Suzuki's works include On the Dramatic Passions”, The Trojan Women, Dionysus, Vision of Lear, Cyrano de Bergerac, and Madame de Sade, among others.
+Suzuki's works include On the Dramatic Passions, The Trojan Women, Dionysus, Vision of Lear, Cyrano de Bergerac, and Madame de Sade, among others.

 Besides productions with his own company, he has directed several international collaborations, such as The Tale of Lear (1988), co-produced and presented by four leading regional theatres in the US, many of whose actors had studied with him; King Lear, presented with the Moscow Art Theatre; Oedipus Rex, co-produced by Cultural Olympiad and the Düsseldorf Schauspielhaus; and Electra, produced by Ansan Arts Center / Arco Arts Theatre in Korea and the Taganka Theatre in Russia.

 He relocated his company from Tokyo to the remote mountain village of Toga in 1976.
 The Toga Art Park now comprises six theaters, rehearsal facilities, offices, lodgings, and restaurants.
 It continues to host a summer and winter season of performances, symposiums, workshops and competitions.

 Teaching and writing

 Suzuki has articulated his theories in a number of books.
-A collection of his writings in English, The Way of Acting, is published by Theatre Communications Group (US).
+A collection of his writings in English, Culture is the Body, is published by Theatre Communications Group (US).

-He has taught his system of actor training in schools and theatres throughout the world, including The Juilliard School in New York and the Moscow Art Theatre.
+He has taught his system of actor training in schools and theatres, including The Juilliard School in New York and the Moscow Art Theatre.
 The Cambridge University Press published The Theatre of Suzuki Tadashi as part of their Directors in Perspective series, featuring leading theatre directors of the 20th century.
 This series includes works on Meyerhold, Brecht, Strehler, Peter Brook and Robert Wilson among others.